DOC문서PROJECT.docx

 Biology

-and cyanobacteria known as microbial mats.
-We are interested in these communities for
+cyanobacteria known as microbial mats.
+We are interested in these communities for a

-may be useful microbial ecosystems to study the effects of spaceflight on microbes.
-We
+be useful microbial ecosystems to study the effects of spaceflight on microbes.
+We are also

 cyanobacteria and microalgae from extreme environments for NASA applications